Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 # Introduction

-Pylons SDK can be used for blockchain game developers to build their own games that run on blockchain involving game characters and items.

 This document is basic tutorial for beginners.

 There is more information on [Pylons Spec](https://github.com/Pylons-tech/pylons/tree/main/docs/spec).

-Important points in pylons SDK are:
+Important points in pylons are:

-- item: Item is an important concept in Pylons sdk.
+- item: Item is an important concept in Pylons.
 It can simply be considered as the items in original games.
 Items will have properties in the format of Double, String, Integer etc. Characters can be created as items either.
-- recipe: in this sdk, recipes will decide and generate everything like item generation and modification, combination of items.
+- recipe: recipes will decide and generate everything like item generation and modification, combination of items.
 Recipes can be used to get result of some action between items and characters.
 Every action related to items are taken by recipes.
-- trade: Pylons SDK enables accounts to trade their coins themselves.
+- trade: this functionality enables accounts to trade their coins themselves.
 Trade includes items - items trading, coins - coins trading and mixed trading.

 It's helpful if you know something about `cosmos-sdk` as Pylons is based on [cosmos-sdk](https://cosmos.network/sdk).